alexanian/socratic-form-microscopy/_posts/2017-07-23-book-review-shattered.md

 I felt sorry for Debbie Wasserman Schultz.
 Sanders' inflammatory rhetoric necessitated throwing her under the bus right before the convention.
 She didn't take it gracefully, but then, how could she?
 She'd flown her whole family from Florida to Philadelphia to see her moment of triumph as Chairwoman of the DNC speaking at the Democratic National Convention and had it all taken away from her so that Sanders' supporters wouldn't riot (and apparently it was still a near thing).
 She spent the better part of the day negotiating her exit with the Clinton campaign's COO, instead of appearing on the stage like she'd hoped to.
 The DNC ended up footing the bill for flying her family home.

 I felt sorry for Mook.
 He had a hard job and less power and budget than were necessary to do it well.
 He trusted his models too much, but this is partially because he was really good with them.
 Mook's math made it almost impossible for Sanders to win.
 Clinton had been terrible at delegate math in 2008.
 Mook redeemed that.
-To give just one example of his brilliance, he prioritized media spending in districts with an odd number of delegates, which meant that Clinton won an outside number of delegates from her wins <em>and</em> losses <a href="#shtrd-btm-1" id="shtrd-top-1">[1]</a>.
+To give just one example of his brilliance, he prioritized media spending in districts with an odd number of delegates, which meant that Clinton won an outside number of delegates from her wins <em>and</em> losses[^1].

 I felt sorry for the whole Clinton campaign.
 Things went so wrong, so often that they had a saying: "we don't get to have nice things".
 Media ignores four Clinton victories to focus on one of Sanders'?
 "We don't get to have nice things".
 Trump goes off the rails, but it gets overshadowed by the ancient story about emails?
 "We don't get to have nice things."

 Several members of the campaign had their emails hacked (probably by the Russians).
-Instead of reporting on the Russian interference and Russian ties to the Trump campaign, the media talked about those emails over and over again in the last month of the election <a href="#shtrd-btm-2" id="shtrd-top-2">[2]</a>.
+Instead of reporting on the Russian interference and Russian ties to the Trump campaign, the media talked about those emails over and over again in the last month of the election[^2].
 That must have been maddening for the candidate and her team.

 Even despite <em>that,</em> I felt sorry for the press, who by and large didn't want Trump to win, but were forced by a string of terrible incentives to consistently cover Clinton in an exceedingly damning way.
 If you want to see <a href="https://www.google.ca/search?q=meditations+on+moloch&amp;rlz=1C5CHFA_enCA691CA692&amp;oq=meditations+on+moloch&amp;aqs=chrome..69i57.4658j0j1&amp;sourceid=chrome&amp;ie=UTF-8">Moloch</a>'s hand at work, look no further than reporting on the 2016 election.